nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list employees.
 2. HRConnect shows a list of employees with their ids.
-3. User requests to delete a specific employee in the list by their projectId.
+3. User requests to delete a specific employee in the list by their id.
 4. HRConnect deletes the person.

    Use case ends.